 To be able to receive webhooks from Mailgun, your Home Assistant instance needs to be accessible from the web and you need to have the

-base_url configured for the HTTP integration (docs).
+base_url configured for the HTTP integration (documentation).

 To set it up, go to the integrations page in the configuration screen and find Mailgun.
 Click on configure.
 Follow the instructions on the screen to configure Mailgun.